Demaryius Thomas

-Demaryius Antwon Thomas (December 25, 1987 – December 9, 2021) was an American professional football player who was a wide receiver in the National Football League (NFL) for ten seasons, primarily with the Denver Broncos.
-He played college football for the Georgia Tech Yellow Jackets, and was drafted by the Broncos in the first round of the 2010 NFL Draft.
-With Denver, Thomas made four Pro Bowls and won Super Bowl 50 against the Carolina Panthers.
-He also played for the Houston Texans, New England Patriots, and New York Jets.
+Demaryius Antwon Thomas (December 25, 1987 – December 9, 2021) was an American professional football player who was a wide receiver for 10 seasons in the National Football League (NFL), primarily with the Denver Broncos.
+He played college football for the Georgia Tech Yellow Jackets, earning third-team All-American honors in 2009.
+He was selected by the Broncos in the first round of the 2010 NFL draft.
+With Denver, Thomas made five Pro Bowls and won Super Bowl 50 against the Carolina Panthers.
+He was also a member of the Houston Texans, New England Patriots, and New York Jets.

 Early life

-Thomas was born in Montrose, Georgia on December 25, 1987.
+Thomas was born in Montrose, Georgia, on December 25, 1987.
 When he was a child, police raided the house where his mother and grandmother lived.
 His mother was sentenced to 20 years in prison, and his grandmother to life in prison, for crack cocaine distribution.
 By all accounts a shy and introverted child, Thomas grew up with his aunt and uncle after his mother was sent to prison.
-As a child, he was given the nickname "Bay Bay" by his uncle in reference to the bad kids from the movie Bébé's Kids.
+As a child, he was given the nickname "Bay Bay" by his uncle in reference to the bad kids from the movie Bebe's Kids.
 On July 13, 2015, President Barack Obama commuted his mother's sentence.
 She was released at midnight on November 11, 2015 and saw her son play football for the first time on January 17, 2016.
 On August 2, 2016, Obama commuted the sentence of Thomas' grandmother.